-- If the "Native Browser" recording option is selected, you will not see these gestures, and only see a recording of the screen without those details.
+- If the "Native Browser" recording option is selected, you will not see these gestures and will only see a recording of the screen without those details.

-- You will only see gestures if it’s an unreleased app (for app test) or if the contributor is within an in-app browser (for a website test).
+- You will only see gestures if it’s an unreleased app (for app test), if you have integrated our SDK, or if the contributor is within an in-app browser (for a website test).

 The app will crash and the recording will be lost.
 Our recorder checks to make sure the user has 400MB of free space, enough for a 20-minute test.
 If you're planning a longer recording, screen for contributors who have enough free memory on their device.
 If this happens to a UserTesting Contributor Network contributor, we'll rerun the test for you with a new contributor.

 14. Can I specify that the contributors need to be in a certain location to do a test?

 Yes, but you need to keep some things in mind.
 If you ask for a general location that the contributor would normally be at during the day, they will probably be willing to do that with no special incentive (for example, "take this test outdoors in direct sunlight so we can check how visible the screen is").

 However, if you ask the user to make a special trip somewhere in order to take your test (for example, "drive to the grocery store to take this test."), they may not accept the test without proper incentive.
 For these location-specific tests, we recommend having a UserTesting subscription with research hours.
 We'll recruit contributors willing to go to a specified location and will pay them extra compensation for the time involved.

 1. What mobile operating systems and devices are supported?

 All devices running Android 10.0 and later.

 - Most Kindles with microphones work (ex: Kindle Fire and Amazon Fire phones, but not e-paper tablets or paper readers).